 Shielded from the cold northern winds by the Qin Mountains in Shaanxi, Chongqing has a subtropical, monsoon-influenced, highly humid climate.
 Known as one of the Yangtze River’s three furnaces, its summers rank as some of the hottest and most humid in China.

 Interesting Aspects for a Traveler

 Of interest in Chongqing City is the 1000 year old Arhat Temple and Hall – now squeezed between two skyscrapers – showcasing interesting rock carvings and a corridor of 500 terracotta sculptures of arhats (enlightened beings who are passing to nirvana upon death).
-Huguang Guild Hall – an ancient, beautiful complex of buildings that once acted as a community center for peoples coming from Hubei, Hunan,- Guangxi, and Guangdong.
-The Yangtze River Cable Car and City River Cruises both offer ways for visitors to see the city from perspective; the River Cruises are especially beautiful at night when the city is awash with light.
+Huguang Guild Hall – an ancient, beautiful complex of buildings that once acted as a community center for peoples coming from Hubei, Hunan, Guangxi, and Guangdong.
+The Yangtze River Cable Car and City River Cruises both offer ways for visitors to see the city from perspective.
+The River Cruises are especially beautiful at night when the city is awash with light.
 Ciqikuo Ancient Town, west of the city center, gives some sense of what Chongqing City must have been like before the Japanese invaded and its expansion began.
-Baolun Si is one of its Ciqikuo Ancient Town is one of its few remaining ancient temples.
+Baolun Si is one of its few remaining ancient temples.
 Finally, the Three Gorges Museum gives you information on the Three Gorges Region, the minority people populating the area, and the dam’s construction.

 Outside of Chongqing City in Zhongshan, Chongqing’s once commonplace stilt houses can still be viewed.
 Built mainly on bamboo frames, they were originally intended to keep families together despite Chongqing’s uneven topography by building vertically instead of horizontally.
 Their thin mud and straw walls were designed to increase air flow during the summer.